shruti1502-hub/DeepFake-Detection/README.md

 ![download (1)](https://user-images.githubusercontent.com/67157901/134293383-c2437475-bc1f-4a8a-b9e4-f51917f8bcfb.jpeg)

 To help developing methods to detect such fake images we have created a streamlit web app in which an user can upload any photo and detect the probability of it being real or fake.

+# Our Website
+Presently, our model is trained for human face classification only.
+To run the